The Circus Starring Britney Spears

 The Circus Starring Britney Spears, commonly referred to as the Circus Tour, was the seventh concert tour by American entertainer Britney Spears.
 It was launched in support of her sixth studio album, Circus (2008).
 Rumors of a tour arose as early as October 2007, however, nothing was confirmed until December 2008, when the tour was officially announced, with North American and European dates revealed.
 The stage was composed of three rings and set in-the-round to resemble an actual circus.
 Fashion designers Dean and Dan Caten created the costumes.
 A giant cylinder screen was set above the stage to showcase videos and backdrops.
 Effects were provided by Solotech.
 Magician Ed Alonzo joined Spears during the second act.
 The setlist was composed generally from her albums In the Zone, Blackout and Circus.
 Spears announced she would tour Australia for the first time in June 2009.

 The Circus Starring Britney Spears was described as a "pop extravaganza".
 It was divided into five segments.
 The Circus featured a metamorphosis of Spears from as a ringmaster to a slave, while being surrounded by different performers.
 House of Fun (Anything Goes) displayed a series of upbeat numbers with different themes, including magic and military.
 It ended with a Bollywood-inspired performance and a ballad in which Spears performed while floating on a giant umbrella.
 Freakshow/Peepshow featured a video interlude set to heavy metal music, and continued with dark and sexual performances.
 Electro Circ displayed energetic dance routines, and the encore consisted of a video montage of Spears's music videos and a police-themed performance.
 Some changes were made to the show throughout the tour.
 Several songs were remixed; Spears also performed "Mannequin" in selected European shows and covers of Duffy and Alanis Morissette songs on some North American dates.

 The Circus Starring Britney Spears received mixed to positive reviews from critics.
 While some praised its aesthetics and deemed it an entertaining show, others criticized Spears' lack of involvement during some segments.
-The tour was a commercial success, with a total gross of $131.8 million.
-This made The Circus Starring Britney Spears one of the highest-grossing tours of the decade.
+The tour was a commercial success, with a total gross of $131.8 million, making it Spears' highest-grossing tour and the fifth highest-grossing tour of 2009.
 A great number of tickets were sold within a week of the tour's announcement, which prompted supporters to add more dates.
 The tour also broke attendance records in many cities and all the North American shows were sold out.
-It became the fifth highest-grossing tour of 2009 and Spears' highest-grossing tour.
-The show generated controversy on the Australian leg after a reporter said that a great number of fans had walked out during the performances.